TN 16 (06-24)

 Consider whether the claimant can adjust to any other work that exists in significant numbers in the national economy, based solely on the claimant's age, education, and RFC.

-If the claimant’s insufficient work history precludes the identification of PRW skill level and transferability, you will not be able to identify the specific rule from the medical-vocational guidelines that applies.
-See DI 25025.005 Using the Medical-Vocational Guidelines.
+If the claimant’s insufficient work history precludes the identification of PRW skill level and transferability, you will not be able to identify the specific medical-vocational rule that applies.
+For more information on using the medical-vocational guidelines, see DI 25025.005.

-EXAMPLE: Under Rules 201.27, 201.28, and 201.29 of the medical-vocational guidelines, you will find a 44-year-old claimant with a high school education and a sedentary RFC not disabled regardless of the claimant's PRW skill level or transferability of those skills.
+EXAMPLE: Under medical-vocational rules 201.27, 201.28, and 201.29 of the medical-vocational guidelines, you will find a 44-year-old claimant with a high school education and a sedentary RFC not disabled regardless of the claimant's PRW skill level or transferability of those skills.

 1. When vocational evidence supports an allowance at step 5

-If you did not make a finding at step 4 and any of the potentially applicable special medical-vocational profiles or medical-vocational guidelines indicates a determination of disabled, take the following actions:
+If you did not make a finding at step 4 and any of the potentially applicable medical-vocational profiles or medical-vocational guidelines indicates a determination of “disabled,” take the following actions:

 1. a.